 HOLLIS for Archival Discovery (the successor to OASIS) searches the full text of the finding aids (only, no catalog records)).
 It retrieves whole collections (listed at the top of the results), then components of collections, usually individual items (sometimes digital) or series.

 Collect Subject terms from pertinent records as you do keyword searches and look for related Subject terms.
 Subject terms for organizations are often useful in finding personal papers.
 The record for the John Warren papers bears the terms "Warren, John, 1753-1815" and "Harvard Medical School Curricula".
 The term "medical" occurs in the Summary field.
 Subject searches on medicine, physicians, or surgeons will not retrieve the record for the John Warren papers.

-Schlesinger Library on the History of Women in America (Choose Guides by Subject, open Women & Gender Studies)
+Schlesinger Library on the History of Women in America (open link for Schlesinger)